-Our family will be living in the rural village of Bemanondrohely about 2 miles southwest of Ambatozavavy.
+Our family is living in the rural village of Bemanondrohely about 2 miles southwest of Ambatozavavy.
 The previous team’s first believers were a husband and wife from this village.
 This couple remains strong in the Lord and has been wanting new missionaries to come live with them and disciple them.
 The missionary team in Ambatozavavy has been coming to the village every Sunday and holding worship gatherings.

 The Lord has led our family to come live and minister in this village.
-We aspire to disciple these young believers who are hungry to grow in their faith and evangelize in the surrounding area.
+We aspire to disciple these believers who are hungry to grow in their faith and evangelize in the surrounding area.
 This village has no electricity or running water and has less access to healthcare.
 It is our hope to be able to develop a medical ministry similar to what we did in our previous term on Nosy Mitsio, where we had trained village medical workers using transformational development principles.
 We also hope to use Community Health Evangelism (CHE) techniques.
 To help us in our ministry, the Lord has led Natalie Frensley to come homeschool our children for the 2017-2018 school year.

 Translation.
 Currently there is no translation of the Bible in the Sakalava dialect.
 The only full Bible translation in Madagascar is in the official dialect, which is drastically different than the Sakalava dialect.
 Rosina is working with fellow Sakalava people to translate portions of the Bible into the dialect.
 Sections that have been completed are already being studied in the local Bible Studies.